 A History of Anchorage, AK: Anchorage's Interesting Local History

 Anchorage has a history that is unique in the American experience.
 Acquired in the late 19th century and developed mostly in the mid-to-late 20th century, the area has seen historic events that range from gold rushes to earthquakes, all overseen by a breathtaking natural beauty unparalleled anywhere else in the country.
 Today, this American city looks much like most others, but its dynamic history can still be seen.
+Read on to discover some of Anchorage's history.

 The Alaska Purchase